GVSU-Computing-Club/gvsu-computing-club-website/src/pages/posts/Getting Started with .NET Core.md

 3. Later you will need <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-ver15" target="_blank">Azure Data Studio</a> to manage your database.
 Its a nice database management software created by Microsoft.
 Might as well grab it for your system now.

-*Alternatively to Steps 1 & 2, if you like IDEs you can use Visual Studio 2019 (Free with student accounts).
-Directions will be a different, but concepts will be the same.
-I choose not to use Visual Sudio 2019 because it is a little heavy.*
+*Alternatively to Steps 1 & 2, if you like IDEs you can use Visual Studio 2019.
+If you do, make sure you install required components for .NET Core.
+Be warned: directions will be a different although concepts will be the same.
+I personally choose not to use Visual Sudio 2019 because it is a little heavy.*

 <img src="/images/thumbnails/dotnet.png"
 alt=".NET Core logo"  border="10" style=" width: 60%; height: 60%; text-align: center; display: block; margin: 0 auto;"/>